AU-BCE-EE/guidance-python-vs-code/README.md

-# Using Visual Studio Code for Python
+# An introduction to Visual Studio Code for Python
 Sasha D. Hafner

 # 1. Overview